codecrafters-io/build-your-own-grep/compiled_starters/grep-starter-haskell/README.md

 1. Run `./your_grep.sh` to run your program, which is implemented in `Main.hs`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# Stage 6 & beyond

+Please be aware that when implementing your solution in Haskell, there is a heavy re-write of the code after stage 5.

+Since the solutions start in a more imperative way, mainly to get accustomed to the Haskell language, its main benefit is the functional style.
+After stage 5 the more advanced functional concepts allow an elegant implementation of `grep`, which may not be familiar to someone who is just starting with Haskell.
+But, you will learn a lot from it and quickly notice its benefits - we promise, it is worth the effort!

+Please feel free to implement your solution from the beginning in a functional style with the caveat that this may require more work for passing stage 2, but less work afterwards.